 Recipient NTS Exit Point

-National Grid shall create a notional exit point near to the relevant ASEP which shall be the only recipient NTS Exit Point.
+National Gas Transmission shall create a notional exit point near to the relevant ASEP which shall be the only recipient NTS Exit Point.

 Where there is an existing NTS Exit Point at an ASEP, the notional exit point shall not be an existing NTS Exit Point.